Be on alert |

 Read the owner’s odometer statement on the title

 Under state and federal law, the seller - whether an individual or dealer - must provide the buyer with a written odometer statement.
-(Vehicles ten years old or older, or with a gross weight rating of more than 16,000 pounds are exempt from this requirement.)
+(Vehicles model year 2009 or older, or with a gross weight rating of more than 16,000 pounds are exempt from this requirement.)
 Wisconsin and most other states show the odometer statement on the title.
 Ask the seller to show you the title.
 Make sure the current mileage on the vehicle’s odometer is greater than the mileage shown on the title.
 Alterations or erasures make the title invalid.
 If the title is in a dealership name, or the title has been transferred from dealer to dealer, be on your guard.
 This could indicate a tampering problem.

 Talk to the former owner